-MEAL FOODS NOTES Breakfast Yogurt Parfait 1 cup of yogurt 1 Tbsp. slivered almonds /4 cup of blueberries /4 cup of granola Snack 1 apple, medium 1 Tbsp. nut butter 1 cup baked chips When choosing a snack, try to include more than one food group such as protein, fruits, vegetable and/or complex carbohydrates.
+MEAL FOODS NOTES Breakfast Yogurt Parfait 1 cup of yogurt 1 Tbsp. slivered almonds 3/4 cup of blueberries 1/4 cup of granola Snack 1 apple, medium 1 Tbsp. nut butter 1 cup baked chips When choosing a snack, try to include more than one food group such as protein, fruits, vegetable and/or complex carbohydrates.
 Lunch Leftover Spring Stir Fry with Chicken Heat up leftovers from the previous night so you don't have to cook again.
 Heat leftovers to a safe internal temperature of 165 °F. Snack 1 cup of broccoli 2 Tbsp. hummus 1⁄4 cup of walnuts or pecan halves Dinner Easy Summer Lasagna Side salad with leafy greens topped with 1 Tbsp. of Italian dressing Refrigerate or freeze leftovers.
 Add your favorite veggies to the side salad-cucumbers, carrots, spinach, radishes.
 Use veggies not used in the Day 1 breakfast burrito.
 Dessert Frozen banana "ice cream" Top with chopped nuts.
 For banana "ice cream," peel and freeze a ripe banana for at least two hours.
 Blend or mash to an ice cream consistency.

-\Recipes can be found starting on page 48.
+Recipe can be found on a recipe card after page 24.